wordofwarning/wordofwarning.org/current/2016-spring/standen/index.md

 See her <a href="http://" target="_blank">trailer</a>.

 ####Venue + Booking Details
-Dates: Thursday 7 or Saturday 9 / Sunday 10 April 2016
+Dates: Thursday 7 April 2016
-Times: repeated every ???, performances are at ?pm, ?pm each day
+Times: 6pm, 6.45pm, 7.30pm, 8.15pm
-<a href="http://" target="_blank">Venue: tbc</a>, Oxford Road, Manchester,
+<a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
-<a href="http://" target="_blank">Tickets: £???</a> | limited capacity
+<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: are FREE, please book online</a> in advance as each performance has a limited capacity (remaining tickets will be available at the Whitworth in person from 5pm on the day)
-Box Office Tel: 0161 ???
+Box Office Tel: 07581 299 439 (leave a message + we'll get back to you)

 ####Access Information
 Age advisory: ???
 With no interval, each performance lasts approximately 25 minutes.
 Primarily experienced through sound, each audience member is blindfolded and will experience intimate physical contact with a performer.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.